 Polyphenols are metabolites produced by plants.
 They have strong antioxidant activity and are an integral part of our diet.
 Among polyphenols, flavonoids (such as anthocyanins and flavonols) are an important class of bioactive compounds that have been associated with several health-promoting benefits.

 Anthocyanins are red, blue, and purple natural pigments with significant biological activity, found in high concentrations in haskap berries; up to 13 times more than blueberries.
-The main anthocyanin in haskaps is called cyanidin-3-glucoside, known as C3G.6 There is growing evidence from large prospective cohort studies that eating a diet rich in anthocyanins is beneficial in reducing the risk of heart attacks, non insulin dependent diabetes, high blood pressure and even erectile dysfunction.8-10
+The main anthocyanin in haskaps is called cyanidin-3-glucoside, known as C3G.6 There is growing evidence from large prospective cohort studies that eating a diet rich in anthocyanins may be beneficial in reducing the risk of many chronic diseases including heart attacks, non-insulin dependent diabetes, high blood pressure and even erectile dysfunction.
+7-9